Madhur Bhandarkar: Personal life

 Bhandarkar hails from a Marathi and Konkani speaking Gaud Saraswat Brahmin family.
-He is a school drop – out.
-He came from a middle – class family.
+He is a school drop out.
+He came from a middle class family.
 As a result, Madhur had to take up various jobs.
 He worked at a video store as an errand boy and dropped off cassettes to people from many walks of life including dance bar girls and film stars.
-He also sold chewing gum at traffic signals and worked as an assistant to small – time directors for a salary of ₹ 1000.
+He also sold chewing gum at traffic signals and worked as an assistant to small time directors for a salary of ₹ 1000.

 He is a great devotee of the Hindu God Siddhivinayak and has been walking from his house in Khar, Mumbai to the temple for the past 18 years on every Tuesday.
 Madhur also regularly visits Vaishno Devi temple in Jammu & Kashmir and the Golden Temple in Amritsar.
 According to him, the film Corporate (2006) was his most difficult film as people in corporate world would shun him after he bared Page 3 culture in his earlier film.
-He took inspiration for Corporate from the Coke – Pepsi controversy.
+He took inspiration for Corporate from the Coke-Pepsi controversy.
 He has been invited to deliver lectures on corporate issues to management students after the release of Corporate.
 (Interview to TV channel IBN Lokmat on 26 November 2008) Bhandarkar married his girlfriend Renu Namboodiri on 15 December 2003 in Mumbai.
 They have a daughter named Siddhi.

 Directorial style

 In most of his films, Bhandarkar's protagonist are females.
-(Tabu in Chandni Bar, Raveena Tandon in Satta, Konkona Sen Sharma in Page 3, Bipasha Basu in Corporate, Neetu Chandra in Traffic Signal, Priyanka Chopra in Fashion and Kareena Kapoor in Heroine.)
+Some examples include Tabu in Chandni Bar, Raveena Tandon in Satta, Konkona Sen Sharma in Page 3, Bipasha Basu in Corporate, Neetu Chandra in Traffic Signal, Priyanka Chopra in Fashion and Kareena Kapoor in Heroine.
 The exception here being Neil Nitin Mukesh, who was cast as the protagonist in Jail.
 He has also depicted various gay characters in his films like Page 3, Traffic Signal and Fashion.

 In an interview, he said: "My movies are not exposes, maybe they just hold up a mirror to society.
 My movies are not judgmental; I just show what happens in our society, sometimes there could be a solution and sometimes there may be none.
 Life goes on.".
-Madhur is known for his hard – hitting and realistic films.
+Madhur is known for his hard hitting and realistic films.